vippsas/vipps-developers/README.md

 Starting points:

+* [Recommended flows](https://developer.vippsmobilepay.com/docs/vipps-solutions/) - See the recommended payment flows.
+* [Introduction to the API platform](https://developer.vippsmobilepay.com/docs/APIs/) - Get an overview of the API tools.
-* [Getting started](./getting-started.md) - Learn about testing in the environment.
+* [Getting started](./getting-started.md) - Get your keys and start using the test environment.
 * [Merchant Test (MT)](./test-environment.md) - Learn about the test environment and how to install the test app.
 * [API keys](./common-topics/api-keys.md) - Learn where to get your API keys.
-* [Introduction to the API platform](https://developer.vippsmobilepay.com/docs/APIs/) - Get an overview of the API tools.

 Migrate from MobilePay: